alexmolas/alexmolas.github.io/_posts/2024-02-05-a-search-engine-in-80-lines.md

 ## Missing features

-For the readers that usually work with search engines it's obvious that there are a lot of missing features in my implementation.
+For the readers who usually work with search engines, it's obvious that there are a lot of missing features in my implementation.
 This is a non-exhaustive list of what it's missing.

-- This implementation doesn't implements **query operators**, ie operators that allow you to tune how the query behaves.
+- This implementation doesn't have **query operators**, ie operators that allow you to tune how the query behaves.
 For example, if you google `how to build a search engine -solr` you'll get results that don't contain the word `solr` in them.
 - The reverse index works by indexing single keywords, and there's no option to **index n-grams**.
 Google allows you to search for `"search engine"` (notice the double quotes) and it'll only show you results where the two words appear in this specific order.
 - Also, this implementation doesn't have **query or document expansion**, so if you search `engine` you won't get documents with the word `engines`.
+- The **crawling and indexing parts are independent** but we could implement it in such a way that the indexing happens during the crawling, ie: as soon as we have a document we index it.
+This could be done asynchronously as well.

 # Conclusions

 I've enjoyed a lot working on this project.
 It has helped me to understand better how Solr works under the hood, and while I still have a lot to learn I think I have a better intuition now.

-As a side effect I've also learned how amazing is writing asynchronous code for IO bounded operations.
-My first implementation of the crawler took ages to finish, and with the async implementation it took a moment to finish.
+As a side effect, I've also learned how amazing is writing asynchronous code for IO-bounded operations.
+My first implementation of the crawler took ages to finish, and with the async implementation, it took a moment to finish.

-My next step on my journey to build a personal search engine is to implement semantic search capabilities to the search engine.
+My next step on my journey to build a personal search engine is to implement semantic search capabilities in the search engine.
 I've been playing a bit with embedding models and ANN, so my next step is to add this functionality to microsearch.
 Keep tuned for more!

 ---